DigitalSlideArchive/digital_slide_archive/docs/index.md

 # What is DSA Section
 # =================================
 about_title: What is DSA?
 about_text: The Digital Slide Archive (DSA) is a platform that provides the ability to store, manage, visualize and annotate large imaging data sets.
-The DSA is an umbrella term and consists of an analysis toolkit (HistomicsTK), a library to manage/visualize slides (HistomicsUI) as well as a database layer (using Mongo), and a web-server that provides a rich API.
-This system allows;
+The DSA consists of an analysis toolkit (HistomicsTK), an interface to visualize slides and manage annotations (HistomicsUI), a database layer (using Mongo), and a web-server that provides a rich API and data management tools (using Girder).
+This system can

 # Capabilities of DSA
 about_list: